NorESMhub/NorESM/doc/configurations/omips.rst

   set BDMC2   = .15
   set NIWGF = .5

-you need to include **set** before the name of the variable and it does not matter what namelist group the valiable belong.
+you need to include **set** before the name of the variable and it does not matter what namelist group the variable belong.

 Code modification